Have you ever wanted to start a food blog and make money sharing your recipes with people around the world?

 Write your first Blog Post

-So, here’s some tips on your first few blog posts…
+You can’t start a food blog without creating blog posts.
+So, now that your blog is all set up, here’s some tips on your first few blog posts…

-Depending on your niche; as a food blogger, even the food you eat for the week could serve as a good blogging topic to start with.
+Depending on your niche; as a food blogger, even the food you eat for the week could serve as a good starting point for a blogging topic.

 So for your first blog post you can start with telling us why you started the blog.
 Narrate your story and share it with your audience.